Chong Pang Market & Food Centre stalls

 I regularly head to Ghim Moh Market for what is my favourite braised duck rice in Singapore; North-siders are lucky to have their very own branch of Chuan Kee Boneless Braised Duck in their ‘hood too at Chong Pang Market & Food Centre.

-Prices here start from $3.80 for a set, which comes with seasoned rice, duck, tau kwa, peanuts, and a braised egg, drenched in a lushly viscous gravy.
-You can also opt for simply Duck Rice, Duck Noodle or Kway Teow, or Duck Porridge, for the same price.
-Otherwise, go for a Whole Duck ($42), with rice, noodles, or porridge charged at $0.70 a portion.
+Prices here start from $5.60 for a set, which comes with seasoned rice, duck, tau kwa, peanuts, and a braised egg, drenched in a lushly viscous gravy.
+Otherwise, go for a Whole Duck ($43), with tau kwa, tau pok, and braised egg charged at $0.80 a portion.

 Unit number: #01-161